Indira Jaising

-Indira Jaising (born 3 June 1940) is an Indian lawyer and activist.
-Jaising also founded Lawyers Collective, a non-governmental organization (NGO), the license of which was permanently cancelled by the Home Ministry for alleged violations of the Foreign Contribution Regulation Act (alleged misuse of foreign funds) in 2019.
-The Bombay High Court later passed an order to defreeze the NGO's domestic accounts.
-The case is ongoing in the Supreme Court of India.
+Indira Jaising (born 3 June 1940) is an Indian Senior Advocate.
+In 2018, she was ranked 20th in the list of 50 Greatest Leaders of the World by Fortune magazine.In 2009, Ms Jaising became the first woman to be appointed as the Additional Solicitor General of India.
+She was also the first Indian woman elected to the UN Committee on the Elimination of Discrimination against Women (CEDAW) from 2009-2018.
+She is a co-founder of The Leaflet (a digital platform for critical legal analysis and views) with Anand Grover.

 Early life

 Jaising was born on 3 June 1940 in Mumbai to a Sindhi Hindu family.
 She attended St. Teresa's Convent High School, Santacruz, Mumbai, and the Bishop Cotton Girls' School, Bengaluru.
 She earned a Bachelor of Arts from Bangalore University.
 In 1962, she earned a Master of Laws from the University of Bombay.

 In 1986, she became the first woman to be designated a Senior Advocate by the Bombay High Court.
 In 2009, Jaising became the first female Additional Solicitor General of India.
 From the beginning of her legal career, she has focused on the protection of human rights and the rights of women.